Kane96/City-Kitty-Game/README.md

 ## Details

 Project-B (or City Kitty) is an endless runner game made in Unity using C# as part of a small hobby project over a week or so.
-Difficulty increases as the game goes on.
+The difficulty increases as the game goes on.
 Programming done by me.